-The Orchestra of St. Lukes presented a remarkable musical surprise this evening.
+The Orchestra of St. Luke’s presented a special musical surprise this evening.

-While this lesser known work has not risen to the stature of the E minor concerto, Op.
+While this lesser-known work has not risen to the stature of the E minor concerto, Op.
 64, it exemplifies tonight’s theme of prodigious genius and premonitions of the composer’s artistry, informing well Goethe’s declaration that Felix Mendelssohn was “…to be the future of Germanic music”.
-Within the poignancy of a life spanning just 38 years, it was composed by 14 year old Mendelssohn and dedicated to friend and violin instructor Eduard Rietz.
-It exhibits predominate influences of the French violin school of Viotti, Rodolphe Kreutzer, and attribution to Carl Philipp Emanuel Bach’s genre of Northern German symphonic writing.
+Within the poignancy of a life spanning just 38 years, it was composed by 14-year-old Mendelssohn and dedicated to friend and violin instructor Eduard Rietz.
+It exhibits predominant influences of the French violin school of Viotti, Rodolphe Kreutzer, and attribution to Carl Philipp Emanuel Bach’s genre of Northern German symphonic writing.

-With mastery, richness and warmth of sound, Feeney captured and emoted the dramatic fluidity, bravura, even poetic 18th century German empfinsamer Still with her sensitivity to its sentimental contrasting expressions.
-Accompanied by two violins, one viola, one cello and one bass, the setting provided an energy, intimacy and interplay uniquely concomitant to chamber music.
+Feeney captured and emoted the dramatic fluidity, bravura, even poetic 18th-century German empfindsamer Stil with her sensitivity to its contrasting sentimental expressions with mastery, richness, and warmth of sound.
+Accompanied by two violins, one viola, one cello, and one bass, the setting provided energy, intimacy, and interplay uniquely concomitant to chamber music.
 One can imagine this delightful salon setting assembled in the Mendelssohn home so long ago.

 Presented next was the brilliantly innovative audience favorite Octet for Strings, Op.
-20 (1825), scored for four violins, two violas and two cellos.
-It represents an epiphany of maturity and circumspection written by the 15 year old Mendelssohn.
-Acclaimed as the composer’s first masterpiece, it was presented as a birthday gift to Eduard Rietz.
-It is has been said that lyrics from Goethe’s poem Faust inspired the Scherzo: Allegro leggierissimo, “Wisps of cloud and mist, are lit from above, breeze in the foliage and wind in the reeds, and all is scattered.”
+20 (1825), scored for four violins, two violas, and two cellos.
+It represents an epiphany of maturity and circumspection written by the 15-year-old Mendelssohn.
+Acclaimed as the composer’s first masterpiece, the Octet was a birthday gift for Eduard Rietz.
+Its lyricism is attributed to Goethe’s poem Faust inspired the Scherzo: Allegro leggierissimo, “Wisps of cloud and mist, are lit from above, breeze in the foliage and wind in the reeds, and all is scattered.”

-This was an stellar program.
+This was a stellar concert.
 I recommend anyone enjoying or developing an appreciation of musical artistry or seeking hidden gems to attend future OSL venues.

 Runtime: with intermission about 80 minutes.